labs-js/turbo-git/README.md

 # Turbo Commit CLI
 CLI tool for use the [turbo-commit](/CONVENTION.md) convention easily.

-If you're a turbo-developer, we're sure you always starts your commits messages using tags to clarify what kind of code you're pushing.

-     [ADD] : features commits, adding lines of code.
-     [DEL] : removing lines of code, code cleanup, remove old lib,unused assets, etc.
-     [MOD] : modifying the way of do something, tiny changes [FIX] : bugfixing commits
-     [REF] : commits part of a refactor
-     [BRK] : breaking change commits
+If you're a **turbo-developer**, you'll enjoy using a convention for commits on your projects that ensure readability and understanding.

-Wouldn't be great to have a tool so every team member follows the same convention?
+Furthermore, wouldn't be great to have a tool so every team member follows the same convention?

 ## Install